Azizi-A/week-7-BFOP/README.md

 	"password": "<PASSWORD>"
 }
 ```
-(FOR THE ACTIONS BELOW, ENSURE YOU HAVE A BEARER TOKEN FROM EITHER STEP 1 OR 2)
+(For the actions below, ensure you have a bearer token from either steps 1 OR 2)
 3. create a fact `/facts/` && `POST`
 ```
 {